metomi/rose/sphinx/glossary.rst

 .. glossary::
    :sorted:

-   cylc suite
+   Cylc suite
-      A cylc suite is a directory containing a ``suite.rc`` file which contains :term:`graphing<graph>` representing a workflow.
+      A Cylc suite is a directory containing a ``suite.rc`` file which contains :term:`graphing<graph>` representing a workflow.

    suite directory